-ClinicalInfo offers access to the latest, federally approved HIV/AIDS medical practice guidelines, HIV treatment and prevention clinical trials, and other research information for health care providers, researchers, people affected by HIV/AIDS, and the general public.
+ClinicalInfo offers access to the latest, federally approved HIV/AIDS medical practice guidelines, an HIV drug database, a glossary of HIV-related terms, and resources related to HIV-related research for health care providers, researchers, people affected by HIV/AIDS, and the general public.

 ClinicalInfo services and staff cannot replace direct communication with your health care provider(s).
 The staff cannot respond to specific medical questions, offer medical advice, give second opinions, or make recommendations about specific therapies.